John Baring, 7th Baron Ashburton: Death

 Lord Ashburton died at his home on 6 October 2020, aged 91.
 He was succeeded in the barony by his son Mark.

 Honours and arms

 John Baring was appointed a Commander of the Royal Victorian Order (CVO) in the 1980 Birthday Honours, knighted as Knight Bachelor in the 1983 New Year Honours and promoted to Knight Commander of the Royal Victorian Order (KCVO) in the 1990 New Year Honours.
-He succeeded to the Barony of Ashburton on 12 June 1991, and became a Knight of the Garter in 1994 – one of the rare cases where both father and son were appointed to this order.
+He succeeded to the Ashburton barony on 12 June 1991, and became a Knight Companion of the Garter in 1994 – one of the rare cases where both father and son were appointed to this order.